Rosen Professional Internships

 Greetings from your Internship team Gisele Canova, David Wixted and Jessica Wickey-Byrd.

-What’s Happening in Interships for Spring 2021.
+What’s Happening in Internships for Spring 2021.
 Click HERE to learn more!

 It is the mission of the Rosen Professional Internship Office to provide high quality industry experience to our students and highly prepared professionals to our partner employers.
 We accomplish this through understanding the evolving needs of our partners and developing students to meet the current and future needs of the hospitality industry.